3rd North Midland Brigade, Royal Field Artillery: Gommecourt

-On 1 May 1916 the division was ordered into the line facing Gommecourt in preparation for the forthcoming Somme Offensive.
-Over the first 10 days of the month, the divisional artillery took over the existing battery positions along this front and began digging additional gun pits, observation posts (OPs) and dugouts to new designs.
-During this period the field brigades of the BEF were reorganised.
-On 4 May 1916 an extra battery of four 18-pounders was formed, and on 13 May the brigade was assigned a number as CCXXXII (232) Brigade, RFA, the batteries being redesignated A, B, C and D. Then on 23 May the new D Bty was exchanged for the former 2nd Derbyshire Howitzer Bty of CCXXXIII (4th NM) Bde, equipped with 4.5-inch howitzers, which became D (H) Bty.
+On 1 May 1916, the division was ordered into the line facing Gommecourt in preparation for the forthcoming Somme Offensive.
+Over the first ten days of the month, the divisional artillery took over the existing battery positions along this front and began digging additional gun pits, observation posts (OPs) and dugouts to new designs.
+During this period, the field brigades of the BEF were reorganised.
+On 4 May 1916, an extra battery of four 18-pounders was formed and, on 13 May, the brigade was assigned a number as CCXXXII (232) Brigade, RFA, the batteries being redesignated A, B, C and D. Then, on 23 May, the new D Bty was exchanged for the former 2nd Derbyshire Howitzer Bty of CCXXXIII (4th NM) Bde, equipped with 4.5-inch howitzers, which became D (H) Bty.
 Lastly, the Brigade Ammunition Columns were merged into the Divisional Ammunition Column.

 Preparations were under way for the 46th and 56th (1st London) Divisions to carry out an Attack on the Gommecourt Salient as a diversion from the main offensive further south.
 46th Division would attack from the north west, converging with 56th from the south west.
 On 18 June, 46th Divisional artillery was allocated its tasks for wire-cutting and registration of targets ahead of the attack.
 It was divided into two groups: CCXXXII and CCXXXI (2nd NM) Brigades formed the Left group, under the command of Lt-Col Sir Smith Hill Child, 2nd Baronet, of CCXXXI.
-This group supported the attack of 139th Brigade, which was to be made by two battalions (1/5th and 1/7th (Robin Hoods) Sherwood Foresters) over a frontage of 520 yards into an area of dead ground in front of Gommecourt Wood where the German wire entanglements could not been seen by artillery observers.
+This group supported the attack of 139th Brigade, which was to be made by two battalions (1/5th and 1/7th (Robin Hoods) Sherwood Foresters) over a frontage of 520 yards into an area of dead ground in front of Gommecourt Wood where the German wire entanglements could not be seen by artillery observers.